jinying-che/jinying-che.github.io/content/posts/mac_setup.md

 - Personal Script: `git clone https://github.com/jinying-che/Geript`, add into **system path** in `.zshrc`
 - [Hugo](https://github.com/gohugoio/hugo) is one of the most popular open-source static site generators.: `brew install hugo`
 - GitHub Readme Instant Preview: `brew install grip`
+- [tlrd](https://github.com/tldr-pages/tldr): collection of community-maintained help pages for command-line tools, that aims to be a simpler, more approachable complement to traditional man pages.

 ## 5. Development
 ### 5.1 golang